Vladimír Fekete: Life

 Bishop Fekete was born in the Roman Catholic family in Chorvátsky Grob.
 After graduation of the school education in his native city, he continued his study with mathematics and geology at the Faculty of Natural Sciences of the Comenius University.
 During this time he clandestinely joined the Salesians of Don Bosco and made a profession on 15 February 1975.
 With the solemn profession in 1981, he was ordained as priest on 30 January 1983, after completed his clandestine philosophical and theological study.

 Until 1989 he worked as geologist and secretly made a pastoral work among youth.
 After 1989 Fr.
 Fekete performed such ministries: as provincial vicar of the Salesians in Slovakia (1993–1999) and a provincial superior in Slovakia (1999–2005).
 Also he made a licentiate degree at the Catholic University of Lublin (1999).

 On 5 November 2009 he was appointed by Pope Benedict XVI as the Superior of the Mission sui iuris of Baku (on 2011 this Mission was elevated in a rank of Prefecture Apostolic), and on 8 December 2017 by Pope Francis he was appointed as Titular Bishop of Municipa.
 On 11 February 2018 he was consecrated as bishop by Archbishop Paul Richard Gallagher and other prelates of the Roman Catholic Church.
-The proposal of coat of arms for bishop created by Marek Sobola, a heraldic artist from Slovakia, who also made a coat of arms of the Apostolic prefecture of Azerbaijan.